Plan your trip

 Lake O’Hara is a true gem - a unique collection of exquisite lakes and hanging valleys linked by a well-maintained network of connector trails and high alpine routes.
 Visitors can choose a single breathtaking destination or link two or more together for an unforgettable day.

 The Lake O’Hara area is in Yoho National Park and borders Banff National Park.
-To protect this sensitive alpine area and provide a wilderness experience, bus access to Lake O’Hara is managed though reservations on a Parks Canada shuttle bus.
+To protect this sensitive alpine area and provide a wilderness experience, bus access to Lake O’Hara is managed though reservations on a Parks Canada shuttle bus (when operating).

 Advanced reservations are required.
 There are four ways to visit Lake O’Hara: